BWGZK/CycleMix/README.md

 # CycleMix: A Holistic Strategy for Medical Image Segmentation from Scribble Supervision

-This project is developed for our CVPR 2022 paper: [CycleMix](https://arxiv.org/abs/2203.01475).
+This project is developed for our CVPR 2022 paper: [CycleMix: A Holistic Strategy for Medical Image Segmentation from Scribble Supervision](https://arxiv.org/abs/2203.01475).
 For more information about CycleMix, please read the following paper:

 ```
 @article{zhang2022cyclemix,